oldscienceguy/PebbleSDR/README.md

 3. memory.csv: Stores user defined station information

 ###Band Category
-There is a large amount of band information that can be selected from.
+There is a large amount of possible band information to select from.
 To make this more manageable, all the band information is broken into categories.
 To select a frequency, first select a band category from this drop down.
 1. All
 2. Ham
 3. Broadcast